 Gambling Help WA provides confidential counselling and support for people with gambling problems, their families and partners.

 To make an appointment with Gambling Help WA, telephone (08) 9325 5133 and ask to speak to the Client Liaison Officer.
 Day and evening appointments are available.
+For 24-hour telephone support, telephone 1800 858 858.
+This is a free call and will not be listed on your telephone account.

 |Locations:||Perth, Bunbury, Mirrabooka, Joondalup, Goldfields (Kalgoorlie-Boulder)|